som-shahlab/fairness_benchmark/prediction_utils/README.md

 0. If you are Nero a pre-existing conda environment is available at `/share/pi/nigam/envs/anaconda/envs/prediction_utils`.
 Otherwise, continue with the following steps.
 1. Clone the repository
 2. `pip install -e .` from within the directory
-3. If you plan to use OHDSI feature extractors, install the FeatureExtraction package to your R installation: https://github.com/OHDSI/FeatureExtraction

 ### Getting Started
 * See the `vignettes` directory for examples of basic usage